CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_scRNAseq_libraryPrep.md

 * Return the tubes to the magnetic stand and incubate for 1 minute until supernatant is clear.
 Supernatant now contains your sample.
 * Transfer 20 uL of supernatant to a new well.

-This eluate is the final sequencing-ready library.
+This eluate is the *final sequencing-ready library*.

 36. Test library by running on the HS D1000.
 The library should look like a smooth hump starting at 200bp and ending at 1.5kb with an average size between 400 and 600bp.
+This library distribution will vary from sample to sample.

 37. Perform Qubit on samples using the HS DNA assay to get the concentration for pooling and sequencing.